 If you've explored the Davis Mountains region of West Texas, you've seen plenty of rock.
-As a climber, this is one of the most frustrating regions in the South, especially for a state the size of Texas, but lacking its fair share of publicly owned land.
+As a climber, this is one of the most frustrating regions in the South, especially for a state the size of Texas, due to the general absence of publicly owned land.
 Point of Rocks, being at least partially accessible, is a site for sore eyes after driving through an area filled with potential.
 To truly sample Point of Rocks, one must cross several fallen fences.
-I guess that's perhaps better than crossing several "unfallen" fences.

 If traveling south from Ft.
 Davis, head south on hwy.
 17 for about 2 miles.
 Then, turn right (west) on hwy.
 166 for 10 miles.
 P.O.R. sits next to and above a roadside picnic area.
 This area is impossible to miss.